By Mark Weber – Red Deer Express

 These days, he holds firmly to a bright, positive outlook, which is no doubt strengthened by his desire to support others – as with the fundraiser.

 “I was a teacher’s assistant in the Langley School District for a lot of years so I worked with lots of kids.
-So this project is close to my heart.”
+This project is close to my heart.”

-Meanwhile, aside from the orphanage work, the Home of Hope ministry also educates people and provides job training.
+The Home of Hope ministry helps children, but it also educates people and provides job training.
 ‘Microloans’ have been granted for ventures in gardening, farming and the selling of used clothing, smoked fish and charcoal.

 As for Walker, she’s thrilled with Thompson’s desire to contribute to her mission.